 needles for a citrusey smell!

-The Douglas Fir is a much more traditional tree, when compared to the Fraser.
+The Douglas Fir is a much more traditional tree in Pennsylvania.
 It is full, light green, with thin branches.
 They tend to be a bit more fragrant as well.
-If you like that traditional
+If you like that traditional tree shape,